 Ultimately, there are two main ways a business owner can pay themselves:

 - Salary: If you’re an owner of an S or C corporation and you are involved in the day-to-day operations, the IRS will expect you to take a salary.
 This means you’ll need to run payroll regularly, and payroll, federal and state income taxes will be withheld.

 - Owner’s Draw: An owner’s draw is for sole proprietorships, partnerships, and LLCs.
 The IRS considers the owners of these types of entities to be self-employed and not employees, which means paying yourself a salary isn’t an option.
-That means taking an owner’s draw, and that means you will be responsible for setting aside a chunk of the
+That means taking an owner’s draw, and that means you will be responsible for setting aside a chunk of the draw for taxes.

 Since business owner pay is largely determined by the business entity, the first step might seem easy.
 The second step—figuring out how much to pay yourself is anything but.

 Here’s a handful of things to take into account when figuring how much to pay yourself:

 - Calculate your monthly net income: This is where it starts.
 If your business spends more than it makes, then you’ll have a hard time paying yourself anything.